-We receive many Request for Proposals (RFP) from major Fortune 500 companies every year.
+We receive many RFPs from major Fortune 500 companies every year.
 Some RFPs are simple pallet-in and pallet-out opportunities with only 4 to 5 line items, while others are more complex, requiring bulk pallet storage, case picking, fulfillment, and value-added services.

 In this comprehensive guide, we’ll walk you through the key components of a 3PL RFP template tailored specifically for warehousing services.